-When you prepay your mortgage, it means that you make extra payments on your mortgage principal.
-Prepaying can save you thousands of dollars in interest, pay off your loan early and build equity faster.
+When you prepay your mortgage, it means that you make extra payments on your principal loan balance.
+Paying additional principal on your mortgage can save you thousands of dollars in interest and help you build equity faster.

 There are several ways to prepay a mortgage:

-The benefit of prepaying your mortgage isn’t just in reducing the monthly interest expense a tiny bit at a time.
-It comes from paying down your outstanding loan balance with additional principal payments, which slashes the total interest you’ll owe over the life of the loan.
+The benefit of paying additional principal on a mortgage isn’t just in reducing the monthly interest expense a tiny bit at a time.
+It comes from paying down your outstanding loan balance with additional mortgage principal payments, which slashes the total interest you’ll owe over the life of the loan.